jeremytammik/JumpToPosition/README.md

 The view does not refresh by itself after setting the `ViewOrientation3D`.

-Calling `doc.Regenerate` on its own has no effect.
+Calling `doc.Regenerate` on its own has no effect either.

-We can modify a parameter value to force a view refresh, as described in the article on [Setting a Parameter to Regenerate the Model](https://thebuildingcoder.typepad.com/blog/2017/11/cloud-model-predicate-and-set-parameter-regenerates.html#3).
+We can modify a parameter value to force a view refresh, as described in the note on [Setting a Parameter to Regenerate the Model](https://thebuildingcoder.typepad.com/blog/2017/11/cloud-model-predicate-and-set-parameter-regenerates.html#3).

 I searched for a parameter that changes as little as possible in the model to avoid performance costs.